This is YOUR opportunity to shape the future of YOUR community - join us

 Right now, numbers of houses or developments are not vitally important as we need to address many other aspects before these numbers are considered.

-New Vigour After a short break during the end of 2017, the steering group has returned in 2018 with renewed vigour.
+New Vigour After a short break at the end of 2017, the steering group has returned in 2018 with renewed vigour.

 New Documents, Notes and Example Plans

 Many new documents have been added to the "Library Links & Documents Page"